cressidagp/arcluascripts/deprecated/readme.txt

-*) Deprecated since it will be handled in database:
+I) Deprecated since it will be handled in database:

 Apothecary_Holland
 John_Turner